‘A Young Girl Reading’

 The Rococo painting by French artist Jean-Honoré Fragonard (c.1770) features an unidentified young woman wearing a rich, saffron-yellow dress with glowing, white ruff, collar, and cuffs; lavender ribbons accent her bodice, neck and hair.
 Shown in profile, she is reading from a small book with reddish gilt edging held in her right hand, sitting with her left arm on a wooden rail and her back supported by a large and fluffy lilac cushion resting against a wall.

 The young woman’s shiny brown hair with reddish-gold glints is carefully tied in a smooth chignon using a multi-toned, lilac silk ribbon.
 Her face and dress are softly illuminated from the front, casting a faint shadow on the wall behind her.
-The young woman seems completely absorbed in her reading and does not acknowledge onlookers.
-Google Arts and Culture describes the scene further:
+The young woman seems completely absorbed in her reading and does not acknowledge onlookers. (wikiwand)

-In Young Girl Reading, color helps convey emotion and mood.
-Fragonard uses a typical Rococo color scheme, which consisted of soft, delicate colors and hues of gold.
-The pillow’s violet tint, the darker-toned walls and armrest, and the girl’s rosy-toned skin and bright, saffron-yellow dress help create the illusion of warmth and joy, and a sense of sensuality.
+In Young Girl Reading, Fragonard uses a typical Rococo color scheme of soft, delicate colors and hues of gold.
+The pillow’s violet tint, the darker-toned walls and armrest, and the girl’s rosy-toned skin and bright, saffron-yellow dress help create the illusion of warmth and joy. (wikiwand)

 Technique, Texture and “Swordplay”

-Texture is created through Fragonard’s loose, but energetic and gestural brushstrokes.
-For example, texture helps accentuate the frills in the dress, which highlights her soft curves.
-Likewise, texture, which is varied between the different layers of the painting, also helps create depth.
-For instance, the walls, the dress, and the armrest all have unique textures created through various styles of brushstrokes.
+Texture is created through Fragonard’s loose, but energetic and gestural brushstrokes, accentuating the frills in the dress, which highlights her soft curves and create depth.
+The walls, the dress, and the armrest all have unique textures created through various styles of brushstrokes. (wikiwand)

 Not Portraits, But “Evocations”